 Do you wish to install currency [Y/n]: y

 To install a specific script, say currency, run:

 $ sudo ./install.sh currency

 You can also install it using Linuxbrew package manager.

 Also, there is a PPA for Debian-based systems such as Ubuntu, Linux Mint.

 $ sudo add-apt-repository ppa:navanchauhan/bash-snippets $ sudo apt update $ sudo apt install bash-snippets

-An active Internet connection is required to use these tools.
+An active Internet connection is required to use most of these Bash scripts.
 The usage is fairly simple.
-Let us see how to use some of these scripts.
+Let us see how to use some of them.
 I assume you have installed all scripts.

 1. Currency - Currency Converter